The Voice India Kids: Live shows

 The third stage, Live Shows, is where the remaining seven members of each team perform solo and try to entertain the audience and to impress the judges.
 After Round 1, each of the coaches can save three contestants to progress.
 After Rounds 2 and 3, each coach can save two contestants to progress.
 After Round 4, each coach can save one contestant to progress to the semi-final round.
 The remaining contestants progress, or not, based on a public vote conducted after each round.

 In the semi-finals, the final two contestants from each team face off against each other.
 The judges then split 100 points between the two performers of their team.
 The winner is decided by the combination of public votes received and points given by their respective judges.

-In the finals, the winner is chosen from the final four contestants, one from each team, based on the results of the live public voting.